bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/README.md

 **## ATTENTION!** To confirm any transaction, the contract requires a signature from a subset of validators.

-Now let’s build our relay bridge from Ethereum to Polkadot.
-To build our project we will use ! ink because it is the main language for smart contracts on Substrate.
+* Now let’s build our relay bridge from Ethereum to Polkadot.
+To build our project we will use !ink because it is the main language for smart contracts on Substrate.
 Alternatively you could use Rust.

 The basic set of tools for the development of the bridge consists of:
 * INTELLIGENT CONTRACTS
 * SUBSTRATE PALLET (use relayer pallets)
 * CONVALIDATION PROGRAMME

-*In the development of the bridge an important part is the validation program, which should take into account the parameter analyzing the number of validators (relays).
+* In the development of the bridge an important part is the validation program, which should take into account the parameter analyzing the number of validators (relays).
 Another important parameter is the threshold for validators.
-*The threshold is the limit of validators needed to approve the transaction.
+* The threshold is the limit of validators needed to approve the transaction.
-*By setting the threshold function it is possible to specify the exact amount of funds that can be transferred from one side to the other per day.
+* By setting the threshold function it is possible to specify the exact amount of funds that can be transferred from one side to the other per day.

 Example of validation method for approval of cross-chain transactions:
 ```